ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ### network scaling -- large

+Use case name:

+: Network scaled -- medium

+Who will use it:

+: telco/LTE operators

+Attestation type:

+: passport

+Attesting Party:

+: manufacturer of OS or hardware system

+Relying Party:

+: malware auditing systems

+Claims used:

+: TBD

+Description:

-An entire network of systems need to be continuously attested.
+: An entire network of systems need to be continuously attested.
 This could be all of the smartphones on an LTE network, or every desktop system in a worldwide enterprise.
 The network operator wishes to do this in order to maintain identities of connected devices more than to validate correct